jackyzha0/quartz/content/notes/think-writing.md

  - is this the responsibility of the participant or the network to prevent. should be participant but that doesn't mean there shouldn't be some checks that the network can do
  - do we want to store data other than hashed documents.
  - if the document is lodged on the BC can the consortium agree to remove it by doing basically a hard fork
+	 - what happens to the other side of the fork? just stops.
  - i guess thats a lot easier in a closed BC than an open one

 # 02/12
 Yesterday